-- Receive and review all reports of Title IX Sexual Misconduct and Non-Title IX Sexual Misconduct; - Oversee the investigation and resolution of all reports of sexual harassment or other sexual misconduct; - Ensure prompt and equitable resolutions that comply with all requirements and timeframes specified in the University's complaint procedures;

-- Collaborate with other University officials in conducting climate checks to track and monitor sexual harassment or other sexual misconduct allegations on campus; and, - Coordinate all training, education, and prevention efforts.
+- Receive and review all reports of Title IX Sexual Misconduct and Non-Title IX Sexual Misconduct; - Oversee the investigation and resolution of all reports of sexual harassment or other sexual misconduct; - Ensure prompt and equitable resolutions that comply with all requirements and timeframes specified in the University's complaint procedures; - Collaborate with other University officials in conducting climate checks to track and monitor sexual harassment or other sexual misconduct allegations on campus; and, - Coordinate all training, education, and prevention efforts.

-The Title IX Coordinator and the Deputy Title IX Coordinators will meet with any person, including a complainant, respondent, or third party, to discuss supportive measures, resources, and procedural options for on-campus and off-campus reporting.
+The Title IX Coordinator and the Deputy Title IX Coordinators will meet with any person, including a complainant, respondent, or third party, to discuss supportive measures, resources, and procedural options for on-campus and offcampus reporting.
 Any student, faculty, or staff member who has concerns about sexual misconduct, including sexual assault, discrimination, or harassment, is encouraged to seek the assistance of the University's Title IX Coordinator or any of the Deputy Title IX Coordinators.

-B. Procedures for Responding to Title IX Sexual Misconduct and Non-Title IX Sexual Misconduct
+B. Procedures for Responding to TitleIX Sexual Misconduct and Non-Title Sexual Misconduct.

-The Title IX Coordinator oversees the response to and assessment of reports of Title IX Sexual Misconduct or Non-Title IX Sexual Misconduct through the University's sexual misconduct investigation and resolution procedures.
+The Title IX Coordinator oversees the response to and assessment of reports of Title IX Sexual Misconduct and Non-Title IX Sexual Misconduct through the University's sexual misconduct investigation and resolution procedures.
 The procedure used will be determined by the status of the respondent and the nature of the complaint:

-- Complaints of Title IX Sexual Misconduct against student, faculty, staff, or other respondents will be resolved by the Procedures for the Resolution of Title IX Sexual Misconduct Complaints Against Students, Faculty, Staff, Affiliates and Non-Affiliates. - Complaints of Non-Title IX Sexual Misconduct against undergraduate, graduate, and professional student respondents will be resolved under the Procedures for the Resolution of Non-Title IX Sexual Misconduct Complaints Against Students. - Complaints of Non-Title IX Sexual Misconduct against faculty and staff respondents, affiliates and non-affiliates, will be resolved under the Procedures for the Resolution of Non-Title IX Sexual Misconduct Complaints Against Faculty, Staff, Affiliates, and Non-Affiliates.
+- Complaints of Title IX Sexual Misconduct against student, faculty, staff or other respondents will be addressed under the. - Complaints of Non-Title IX Sexual Misconduct against undergraduate, graduate and professional student respondents will be resolved under the . - Complaints of Non-Title IX Sexual Misconduct against faculty and staff respondents, affiliates and non-affiliates, will be resolved under the .